 March 20th 2018

-The Reinsurance Group of America works with Incisive Media and Cover Magazine on a Dragons Den type competition to hear ideas from the community.
+The Reinsurance Group of America works with Incisive Media and Cover Magazine Dragons Den type competition to hear ideas from the community.
 The aim is to uncover ideas that will invigorate the life, health insurance and retirement industries.
 The Ageing Population is key to the future of the business.

 We’ve demonstrated how Seniors Helping Seniors helps solve the challenges affecting the ageing population.
 We help with everyday life and retirement today, and how we help people live well and thrive.
-Now let’s hear if they think our we are thinking big enough!

 February 13th 2018